gojko/bugmagnet/README.md

 * Convenient access to common boundaries and edge cases for exploratory testing
 * Works on input fields, text areas, content editable DIVs
 * Works on multi-frame pages, but only if they are from the same domain
-* Only works in Chrome
+* Only works in Chrome and Firefox
 * Tiny overhead per page (<1k), no 3rd party library dependencies, completely passive, so it does not interfere with your web app execution in any way

 ##Questions, suggestions